OscarCsharp/linux-devops/README.md

 # linux-devops

 # Install the OpenSSH Server
+#check ssh is installed
+sudo service ssh status
+#if installed skip to generate keys
 #By default, Ubuntu does not come with the OpenSSH server installed.
 You need to install it first.
 sudo apt update
 sudo apt install openssh-server